 Sometimes, especially for the first finger, it is not absolutely clear whether it would be better to jump the finger across the strings or use the capo technique, as in the following examples:

 In passages such as these, cellists with a larger, stronger hand will have a greater tendency to use the sustained capo fifth whereas the smaller-hand cellist might prefer to use their speed and agility (jumping the finger back and forth between the strings) to compensate for the lack of strength.
 The thumb, in any fingerboard region, avoids the need for finger-jumping.

 CAPO FIFTHS FINGER PREFERENCE

-“Capo” fifths are perfectly suited to being played by the thumb (see the page dedicated to fifths), but when we need to play them with the other fingers we will notice considerable differences in the ease (or difficulty) with which each different finger is able to stop two strings at the same time.
+“Capo” fifths are perfectly suited to being played by the thumb (see below and also the page dedicated to Fifths), but when we need to play them with the other fingers we will notice considerable differences in the ease (or difficulty) with which each different finger is able to stop two strings at the same time.
 The first finger is, after the thumb, by far the most suitable finger for playing capo fifths which is fortunate because a large part of the fifths we will need to play actually fall on the first finger:

 After the first finger, the other fingers become progressively weaker and less suited to playing capo fifths, with the little finger being the least suited.

 The above examples are playable, but sometimes (often) we may want to refinger passages to avoid the capo fourth finger.
 How many cellists can play the following passages with the capo fourth finger ?